Growing and controlling Ajuga reptans

 Ajuga reptans is an attractive ground cover plant with spikes of beautiful blue flowers in late spring.
 This low-growing plant has evergreen foliage, making it a useful addition to planting schemes as it looks good all year round.

-The flowers of Ajuga reptans are dark blue but there are many cultivars of this plant and their flowers can range from pale blue through to bright blue, violet, white and pink.
-Its leaves are dark green, but can be a deep red, bronze or purple in other varieties.
-Known also as bugle, bugle plant or bugleweed, Ajuga reptans is a versatile plant that can be used in containers as well as to cover ground in difficult planting areas such as banks, shady corners or beneath shrubs and trees.
+The flowers of Ajuga reptans are usually dark blue, but there are also varieties with flowers ranging from pale blue through to bright blue, violet, white and pink.
+Its leaves are usually dark green, but can be a deep red, bronze or burgundy, depending on the variety.
+Known also as bugle or bugleweed, Ajuga reptans is a versatile plant that can be used in containers as well as to cover ground in difficult planting areas such as banks, shady corners or beneath shrubs and trees.

-Reptans means ‘creeping’ so if you want to prevent ajuga taking over, think carefully about where you plant it, ensuring it’s contained by edging and can’t escape into your lawn or other planting areas.
-The advantage of this creeping habit is that Ajuga will cover gaps in your border, smothering any weeds.
+The second part of the botanical name – 'reptans' – means creeping, so if you want to prevent the plant taking over, think carefully about where you place it, ensuring it’s contained by edging and can’t escape into your lawn or other planting areas.
+The advantage of this creeping habit is that Ajuga reptans will cover gaps in your border, smothering any weeds.

 How to grow and care for Ajuga reptans